 Modest Diet Changes Could Have Immense Effects

-The MIND dietary study shows two significant results: that a complete diet regimen may have a dramatic effect on Alzheimer prevention, and more surprisingly, that even small tweaks in the diet can bring great benefits.
+The MIND dietary study shows two significant results.
+First, a complete diet regimen may have a dramatic effect on Alzheimer prevention.
+And more surprisingly, that even small tweaks in the diet can bring great benefits.

 The significant Alzheimer protection associated with close adherence to any of the diets is impressive in itself.
 For example, the roughly 50% reduction in risk exceeds the results obtained using dietary changes for prevention of diabetes and cardiovascular disease.
-However, also significant is the substantial (35%) risk reduction associated with simply a moderate adherence to one of the three diets studied.
+However, also significant is the substantial (35%) risk reduction that relates to simply a moderate adherence to one of the three diets studied.

 Since this is the Science Speculation section, I am free to speculate with you as to the possible meaning of these results.
 I looked over the “eat this, don’t eat that” guidelines associated with the MIND, DASH and Mediterranean diets and found the following: